Nausicaä (Nausicaä of the Valley of the Wind): In the manga

-When Namulith decided to forcefully marry Kushana to form a single empire under his rule she initially feigns acceptance but later rejects him and his proposal.
+When Namulith decides to forcefully marry Kushana to form a single empire under his rule she initially feigns acceptance but later rejects him and his proposal.
 His grand designs start to unravel.
 In a confrontation with Nausicaä, Namulith spitefully foists a rediscovered god-warrior off on Nausicaä in revenge and shoulders her with the burden of taking care of the reactivated creature and the responsibility for saving the world.
 (Note: Namulith is annoyed by Nausicaä's messianic side and her propensity to elevate people.
 She reminds him of Miralupa when he was briefly a philanthropist, about a century earlier.
 Quote:

 "I will destroy your reputation and humiliate you.
 The warrior-god will return you to right. [...]
 Take all on your shoulders and see if you can save this world!"
 Based on the French translation of the manga: « Je briserai ta réputation et je t’humilierai. [...]
 Le dieu-guerrier te reviendra de droit […] Porte tout cela sur tes épaules, et voyons si tu peux sauver ce monde !!») The god-warrior is a living weapon, an artifact from the ancient world which led to the Seven Days of Fire.
 Not knowing what to do with this immeasurably dangerous and uncontrollable creature who takes her for its mother, found at Pejite, then stolen by the Tolmekians and finally by the Dorok, Nausicaä names the god-warrior Ohma.
 She decides to go with Ohma to the Crypt of Shuwa to seal all the technologies of the ancient world behind its doors.
 However, Ohma is damaged and crash lands near some ruins.
 Hidden within these ruins Nausicaä discovers the Garden of Shuwa, a repository of seeds, animals, as well as cultural knowledge from previous ages.

 She goes through a test of character, as the Master of the Garden imitates her mother to tempt her to stay.
 She outwits the Master and learns the secrets of the Sea of Corruption and the Crypt.
 Meanwhile, Ohma, controlled by the Tolmekian Emperor Vuh, fights the Master of the Crypt.
 After cracking the crypt, Ohma dies of his wounds.
 Nausicaä finally joins in destroying the foundations of the building, sealing the old technology inside.